daeep/Serendiphia/content/posts/seredinphia.md

 +++
 author = "Edith Gonzalez"
-title = "What is Serendephia?" date = "2022-09-22"
+title = "What is seredinphia?" date = "2022-09-22"
-description = "What is Seredenphia?" tags = [
+description = "What is seredinphia?" tags = [
-    "Serendephia",
+    "Serendiphia",
     "Edith",
     "Project"
 ]
-subtitle = "What is Seredenphia?" header_img = "/img/Black.png"
+subtitle = "What is seredinphia?" header_img = "/img/Black.png"
 +++